-Class ranking or standing – mandatory for all applicants except those from un-graded programs.
-We will accept class rankings and GPA recorded on the ADEA PASS Institutional Evaluation (ADEA IEF) form and sent directly to PASS.
-We will also accept class ranking which are recorded in the dental transcript or a letter directly from the Dean's Office of your Dental School.
+Class ranking or standing: Class ranking or standing is mandatory for all applicants except those from un-graded programs.
+We will accept class rankings and GPA recorded on the ADEA PASS Institutional Evaluation (ADEA IEF) form.
+We will also accept class ranking which are recorded on the dental transcript or a letter directly from your Dental Dean's Office.

 National Board Scores: We will accept NBDE scores I & II recorded on the ADEA PASS Institution Evaluation Form (ADEA IEF) and sent directly to PASS.

 Official transcripts: An official dental school transcript, which shows courses taken and grades received, is required.
 Pass/Fail grades are acceptable only if the transcript is accompanied by a letter which explains how well the applicant performed in the course or program.
 Official transcripts and a certified English translation for each school attended should be sent directly to PASS.
 International applicants are required to submit an educational credential evaluators (ECE) course-by-course evaluation report directly to PASS.

 The following should be sent directly to our Program address below:

 1. Dental Admissions Test (DAT) score - either the original or a copy is acceptable.

 University of Louisville School of Dentistry